majkelx/astwro/docs/pydaophot.rst

 astwro.pydaophot
 ================

-Module `astwro.pydaophot` provides interface for Peter B. Stetson's command line tools `daophot` and `allstar`
+The :mod:`astwro.pydaophot` module provides an interface to the command line tools of Peter B. Stetson `daophot` and `allstar`